mariekyle/liminal-ebook-manager/README.md

 One place.
 One screen.
 One source of truth.

-So I built Liminal.
+So I built Liminal

-: Goodreads, LibraryThing, StoryGraph, BookFusion, Kavita, Komga, Ubooquity, Calibre Web Automated, Airtable spreadsheets,

-a disconnect
 ---

 ## What Is Liminal?

 Liminal is a **self-hosted web app** for managing your personal ebook library.
+If you have ebooks in a folder, Liminal can instantly allow you begin making sense of your reading life in a visual way.
 It runs on a NAS or any Docker-capable machine and provides a mobile-friendly interface for:

 - **Browsing** your library with beautiful gradient covers
 - **Taking notes** with wiki-style `[[linking]]` between books